sophia26750/sophia26750.github.io/content/code/index.md

 ---
 # Website Making

+Most websites will be using markdown as its main language for coding.
+Click here for a YouTube video that e

 When you are working and changing your website, it is always important to continously commit the current code to your branch in case of huge errors because you could restore your code back to your last change.
 If your code were to blow up, you can access your branches and restore the versin before blowup.
 The more commits you make, the safer your chances are of restoring if accidents were to happen.

 1. If your website it running with Hugo Serve, make sure to end it with crtl + c
-2. Enter the following code:
+2. Enter the following code line by line into terminal:
 ```
 git status
 git add .